kyd480/iOS/README.md

 Creating the delegate to make edits to my viewController from my settingsViewController was pretty hard, but I found this nice useful youtube video on it. https://www.youtube.com/watch?v=VEvOYG-xB54

+I also took my icon image from this link. https://openclipart.org/detail/167182/money-grabber

 ## License

     Copyright 2015 Kevin Duong